 Manage the Fort Hancock area as the focal point for interpretive, cultural, educational, and recreational activities by developing a "Gateway Village" there; preserve the historic character of the fort through a joint public/private venture involving adaptive use of as many structures as possible.
-The village concept incorporates the idea of year-round educational, recreational, and cultural programs focused on the interdependence of natural and urban systems and the relationship between man and the environment.
+The village concept incorporates the idea of year-round educational, recreational, and cultural programs focused on the interdependence of natural and urban systems, the relationship between man and the environment, and the historical importance of Fort Hancock's facilities.
 The village will serve as the major activity center, providing orientation and other visitor services.
 Additional features will include cultural events, research facilities, and indoor and outdoor recreation.